 In 2013, as marketers started recovering from a soft economy, hedge fund managers, venture capitalists, and angel investors sought her advice on acquisitions based on her industry reputation.
 From producing rap videos to partnering with TV celebrities on product lines to media coaching c-suite executives, her agency was anything but traditional.

-In 2018, she started and scaled TGC Worldwide, which manages personal brand evolutions.
-Here clients are looking to expand their impact on a global scale through philanthropic efforts, key collaborations, one-of-a-kinds events, and effective thought leadership.
+In 2018, she started and scaled TGC Worldwide, which manages personal brand platforms.
+Here clients are looking to expand their impact on a global scale through philanthropic efforts, key collaborations, one-of-a-kinds events, and effective thought leadership via multi-media channels.

-Whether negotiating a book deal, directing documentaries, negotiating reality show deals, or directing a photoshoot - That Girl Charlie - still considers herself a master storyteller with a passion for putting more good into the world.
+Whether negotiating a book deal, directing documentaries, negotiating reality show deals, or directing a photoshoot - That Girl Charlie - considers herself a master storyteller with a passion for putting more good into the world.